altomator/Image_Retrieval/README.md

 >perl extractARKs_SRU.pl OUT.txt

 #### OCR
 Printed collections (with OCR) can be analysed using extractMD.pl script.
-This script is the more BnF centered and it will be tricky to adapt to other context...
-It can handle various types of digital documents (books, newspapers) produced by the BnF or during the Europeana Newspapers project.
+It can handle various types of digital documents (books, newspapers) produced by BnF digitization programs or during the Europeana Newspapers project.
+Samples are available (see readme.txt).

 Regarding the newspapers type, the script can handle raw ALTO OCR mode or OLR mode (articles recognition described with a METS/ALTO format):
+- <b>ocrbnf</b>: to be used with BnF documents (monographies, serials) described with a METS manifest
-- <b>ocrbnf</b>: to be used with BnF documents (monographies, serials) described with a refNum manifest
+- <b>ocrbnflegacy</b>: to be used with BnF documents (monographies, serials) described with a refNum manifest
 - <b>olrbnf</b>: to be used with BnF serials described with a METS manifest and an OLR mode (BnF METS profil)
 - <b>ocren</b>: to be used with Europeana Newspapers serials described with a METS manifest
 - <b>olren</b>: to be used with Europeana Newspapers serials described with a METS manifest and an OLR mode (&copy;CCS METS profil)

 The script can handle various dialects of ALTO (ALTO BnF, ALTO LoC...) which may have different ways to markup the illustrations and to express the blocks IDs.
+This script is the more BnF centered and it may be complex to adapt to other context.
+An attempt has been made with a sample delivered by the SB Berlin library.

-Some parameters must be set in the Perl script, the remaining via the command line options (see readme.txt).
+Some parameters must be set in the Perl script, the remaining via the command line options (see readme.txt in the OCR folder).

 Usage:
 >perl extractMD.pl [-LI] mode title IN OUT format